chenlabUIUC/AFM-Simulation/README.md

 # AFM image simulation

-This code is developed for simulating AFM image from atomic models. *Shall we upload the AFM data?*
+This code is developed for simulating AFM image from atomic models.

 Data: 03/2024.